ArjanOnGithup/Experimental-Skills/README.md

 - Drag: Move the vertical lines (R-tops) along the x-axis to adjust detection.
 - Remove: Select and remove individual R-tops by clicking on the lines.
 - Add: Add a new R-top at a specific location on the plot.
-- Find: Identify peaks within a selected x-range.

 This will allow you to interact with the ECG plot, dragging R-top lines and updating the dataset accordingly.

-# Poincaré Plots
+## Poincaré Plots

 Poincaré plots are widely used tools for visualizing and analyzing heart rate variability (HRV) from ECG data.
 They provide a two-dimensional representation of consecutive inter-beat intervals (IBIs), where each interval is plotted against the subsequent one.

-In spectHR, Poincaré plots help assess the regularity and variability of the heart rhythm and provide quantifiable measures that describe short-term and long-term HRV.
+In `spectHR`, Poincaré plots help assess the regularity and variability of the heart rhythm and provide quantifiable measures that describe short-term and long-term HRV.

-## How It Works
+### How It Works

 Given a sequence of inter-beat intervals (IBI):

 ```math
 IBI_1, IBI_2, IBI_3, \dots, IBI_n
 ```
-and
+Then:

 ```math
 (IBI_i, IBI_{i+1})
 ```

-This creates a scatter plot where the x-axis represents  (current interval) and the y-axis represents  (next interval).
+creates a scatter plot where the x-axis represents  (current interval) and the y-axis represents  (next interval).

 ### Key Features